From spacetime thermodynamics to Weyl transverse gravity: Introduction

 \end{itemize}

+A clarification is due for readers intimately familiar with the thermodynamics of spacetime program.
+The minimal requirement to recover gravitational dynamics from thermodynamics is actually the Einstein equivalence principle, which does not apply to self-gravitating bodies.
+However, the Einstein equivalence principle leaves room for the areal density of horizon entropy to depend on the position in the spacetime~\cite{Chirco:2010}.
+Then, we do not recover the (traceless) Einstein equations, but equations that contain some higher order corrections depending on the precise form of the areal density of entropy~\cite{Eling:2006,Jacobson:2012,Bueno:2017,Svesko:2018}.
+Modified theories of gravity are indeed not compatible with the strong equivalence principle~\cite{Casola:2014}.
+Therefore, we assume the strong equivalence principle to ensure the recovery of the lowest order gravitational dynamics, governed by the traceless Einstein equations.
+In section~\ref{WTDiff from TD}, we then relax to the Einstein equivalence principle in order to study the modified theories of gravity.

-The technical implementation of these two assumptions is rather involved and we devote section~\ref{two diamonds} to the proper introduction of the necessary tools.
+The technical implementation of these two assumptions is rather involved and we describe the necessary tools in the following sections.
 However, the key physical insights we arrive at in this work follow from the two points stated above and they are independent of the technical details.